track507/Valda-Spire-of-Secrets/README.md

 *Due to recent `weaponsAdd` bug, I am adding the bomb as "Bomb (Alchemist)" in `weaponOptions` instead of using `weaponsAdd : { select : ["Bomb"] }`*

-WIP: Alchemist
+Current Fixes
   - Fixed `weaponsAdd` in "Bombs" feature
+  - All bombs now use Int as the modifier to show the DC.
+  - Primed Bombs now correctly adds which mod to use for damage: Str, Dex, or Int, whichever one is higher.
+  - Non-primed bombs now correctly adds Str/Dex to use for damage.
+  - Acid, Bramble, and Cryo bombs now updated and fixed.

+WIP:
+  - Alchemist "Bomb Formulae"
-  - Removed `weaponsAdd` automation in "Bomb Formulae" and now appears in the attack drop down
+  - Removing `weaponsAdd` automation in "Bomb Formulae" and now appears in the attack drop down.
+This is to prevent having up to 11 attack entries automatically added to 1st page attacks.
+User can pick from the attack drop down instead.
-  -